robertdavidgraham/masscan/README.md

 configure the internal firewall (like `pf` or `iptables`) to firewall those ports from the rest of the operating system.

-This tool is free, but consider contributing money to its developement:
+This tool is free, but consider contributing money to its development:
 Bitcoin wallet address: 1MASSCANaHUiyTtR3bJ2sLGuMw5kDBaj4T